kytan2992/coaching_14_collab/README.md

 # Overview

-Group activity to familiarize with git
+Group activity to familiarize with git together and have fun

 # Commands